kasunvimarshana/CollectPay/docs/frontend/FRONTEND_ENHANCEMENTS.md

    - No offline queue

 4. **Export Features:**
+   - ✅ Print functionality implemented (Collections, Payments, Suppliers)
-   - Cannot export to CSV/PDF
+   - Cannot export to CSV
-   - No print functionality
+   - No email reports

 5. **Analytics:**
    - No charts or graphs